underpostnet/engine/src/client/public/nexodev/docs/references/Running Separate Client and API Servers for Development.md

     ```

     - This command starts the client development server using `src/client.dev.js`.
+    - `buildClientStaticConf()` derives the `local-dev-client` configuration from the API server's:
+      `apiBaseHost` points at the API port, and the client's own port comes from the origin you gave
+      the API server.
-    - The script `createClientDevServer` is called, which uses the `local-dev-client` configuration.
+    - The script `createClientDevServer` is then called, which uses the `local-dev-client` configuration.
     - It will first build the client assets and then start a server on `http://localhost:4004`.
     - `nodemon` will watch for changes in `src/client` and automatically rebuild the client-side code.

-You should now have the API running on port 4000 and the client on port 4004, with the client correctly making API calls to the separate API server.
+You should now have the API running on port 4001 and the client on port 4004, with the client correctly making API calls to the separate API server.